Travel

 14. Kumarakom, Kerala

-A small village along the Vembanad Lake in Kerala, this tourist place is one of the best places to visit in South India.
-The canals of the area are dotted with pretty houseboats, and if you are a birdwatcher, you will really enjoy your summer here, as it is home to cuckoos and Siberian storks.
-You can also spend summer on a houseboat with your loved one to watch migratory birds.
+A small town on the banks of Vembanad Lake in Kerala, this place is among the most popular tourist places in South India.
+Pretty houseboats bob in the area’s canals, and if you’re a birdwatcher, you will have a good time here in summer, when cuckoos and Siberian storks are among the local wildlife.
+You can also soak in summer on a houseboat with your beloved to sight migratory birds.

 15. Mysore, Karnataka